vrutkovs/slides-openshift-itgm/openshift.md

 **Operators** - k8s-aware application, which communicate using CRDs (custom resource definitions) and perform actions in the cluster

-* **Vault Operator**

-  creates and configures Hashicorp's Vault cluster
+- **Vault Operator** creates and configures Hashicorp's Vault cluster

-* **MySQL Operator**

-  creates, scales and backs up MySQL containers in kubernetes
+- **MySQL Operator** creates, scales and backs up MySQL containers in kubernetes

 Note:
 Cloud-native apps - the apps which are aware of running in k8s and can react to k8s events Operators take care of running complicated apps, e.g. databases

 ---
-#### Everything is operated

-* Placing files on host -> update MachineConfig, MachineConfigOperator puts file on the host, creates a new ostree deployment and reboots hosts one by one to have it applied

-* Some pods are in Pending and cannot be scheduled.
-MachineAutoscaler updates `replicas` for MachineSet, a new Machine is created.
-Using MachineConfigSet configuration a host is provisioned, it automatically joins the cluster, Node object is created and pods are placed on the new machine.

-* Upgrading a cluster is essentially updating all the operators.
-Upgrade can safely be stopped or reverted as long as API server is running.
+### MachineConfig operator

+**MachineConfig** - custom object, which contains a list of encoded files and systemd units

+- <!-- .element: class="fragment" data-fragment-index="1" --> MachineConfigs are assembled into **MachineConfigSet**s, assigned to a node group

+- <!-- .element: class="fragment" data-fragment-index="2" --> **MachineConfigOperator** runs a daemon on the hosts and synchronises files and systemd unit state with the k8s object specification

 ---
-#### Operated Operating System

-* RHEL Core OS - ContainerLinux + RHEL.
-Ignition to declaratively configure the system, ostree to make use of read-only root and atomic transactions and MachineConfigDaemon to apply changes to the filesystem
-* RHCOS is RHEL8, designed to run as OpenShift node.
-* Community counterpart - Fedora CoreOS
-* RHCOS release cycle is bound to OpenShift, not RHEL 8
+### Machine API

+When running in the known cloud Machine API Operator can provision additional nodes

+- <!-- .element: class="fragment" data-fragment-index="1" --> Additional entities - **Machine** and **MachineSet** - is introduced to keep the info about desired node configs and quantity

+- <!-- .element: class="fragment" data-fragment-index="2" --> MachineSet can be scaled, additional Machines are created via cloud API.
+The Machine gets provisioned by MachineConfigOperator and joins the cluster as a node

 ---
-#### Additional openshift operators

-* **Persistent Logging**

-  creates ElasticSearch cluster, configures Kibana and FluentD to store and analyze container logs

-* **Node Problem Detector**

-  uses Prometheus metric to disable faulty nodes

-* **Chargeback**

-  reports AWS billing, node utilization etc.

-Note:
-* autoscaler adds more machines to cluster if pods don't have place to fit
-* chargeback find less utilized nodes and may calculate cloud-provider bills
+### Operated Operating System

+* RHEL Core OS = ContainerLinux ideas + RHEL packages
+* **Ignition** to declaratively configure the system, **ostree** to make use of read-only root and atomic transactions, **MachineConfigOperator** to control the node via cluster

 ---
+### Red Hat CoreOS
+RHCOS is RHEL8, designed to run as OpenShift node.
+Community counterpart - **Fedora CoreOS**

+RHCOS release cycle is bound to OpenShift, not RHEL

+---
+### Operator benefits

+- <!-- .element: class="fragment" data-fragment-index="1" --> Install payload - an image with references to ~25 operators

+- <!-- .element: class="fragment" data-fragment-index="2" --> Upgrading a cluster is essentially updating all the operators

+- <!-- .element: class="fragment" data-fragment-index="3" --> Operator sum up component's status

+- <!-- .element: class="fragment" data-fragment-index="4" --> Cluster config = sum of operator configs (GitOps)

+---
-Give it a try
+### Give it a try

 https://try.openshift.com